nmpowell/carbon-intensity-forecast-tracking/README.md

 ### Notebooks

-- To follow plot generation, see the [./notebook.ipynb](./notebook.ipynb).
+- To follow plot generation, see [./notebook.ipynb](./notebook.ipynb).
 - An [./investigation.ipynb](./investigation.ipynb) of past data.
 - To run this yourself, see **Usage** below.

 ## Prior work

 I'm unsure whether this has been done before.
 NGESO do not seem to release historic forecasts or figures about their accuracy.
-If you know more, please let me know!
+If you know more, please [open an Issue](https://github.com/nmpowell/carbon-intensity-forecast-tracking/issues/new) or [get in touch](https://nickmp.com)!

-Kate Rose Morley [created the canonincal great design](https://grid.iamkate.com/) for viewing the UK's live carbon intensity.
+Kate Rose Morley created the [canonincal great design](https://grid.iamkate.com/) for viewing the UK's live carbon intensity.

 The API site shows [a graph](https://carbonintensity.org.uk/#graphs) of the forecast and "actual" values.
 You can create plots of a custom time range using [NGESO datasets](https://data.nationalgrideso.com/data-groups/carbon-intensity1): go to Regional/National "Carbon Intensity Forecast", click "Explore", choose "Chart", deselect "datetime" and add the regions.
 The "National" dataset includes the "actual" CI.
-But these are the final/latest values.
-This project aims to track the accuracy of the forecasts as they are published.
+But these are the final/latest values, and as far as I know they're not statistically compared.
+This project aims to track the accuracy of the forecasts _as they are published_.

+## APIs

+### National

+1. For each actual 30-minute period defined by its "from" datetime, capture published forecasts for that period.
+2. Forecasts are published up to 48 hours ahead, so we should expect about 96 future forecasts for one real period, and 48 more from the "past" 24 hours.
+3. Also capture "actual" values by choosing the latest available "actual" value (national data only) up to 24 hours after the window has passed.
+- We can do this for each of the published regions and the National data.

+### Regional

+To do!

+- For the regional data, absent "actual" values we should choose the final available forecast 24h after the window has passed (usually, this does not change).
+- There are [17 DNO regions including national](https://carbon-intensity.github.io/api-definitions/#region-list).
+In the 48 hour forecasts, there's an 18th region which is "GB", which may approximate the "national" forecast but doesn't match it exactly.
+(Unclear what this is.)
+- The earliest regional forecast data is from [May 2018](https://api.carbonintensity.org.uk/regional/intensity/2018-05-10T23:30Z/fw48h).

 ## Data and APIs